The Attire of a Geologist: Things that Geologists Wear and Use

 Job Site Personal Protective Equipment (PPE)

-Often times, a geologist in the field has the requirement to wear an air-purifying system.
+Often times, the attire of a geologist in the field involves wearing an air-purifying system.
 The use of breathing respirators and purifying cartridges are typically in accordance with the local OSHA laws and ordinances.
 All on-site personnel, including the geoscientist, must possess a properly fitted air-purifying and respiratory system on-site.
 If not, he or she may face the obligation to exit the job site.

 What Geologists Use 101

-Less related to the attire of a geologist is the subject of what geologists use in their line of work.
-Geologists make a career out of examining rocks and their composition.
-To perform this effectively and efficiently they require special tools.
-The equipment listed below are some of the things that geologists wear and use in the field when studying the earth.
+Aside from the attire of a geologist, is the subject of what geologists use in their line of work.
+Field geologists make a career out of examining rock formations and earth characteristics at various locations.
+To perform this effectively and efficiently, they require special tools.
+The equipment listed below are some of the basic things that geologists wear and use in the field when studying the earth.

 In writing about things that geologists wear and use… From a research and academic standpoint, the rock hammer is one of the vital pieces of field equipment that every geologist has in school.
 This hand-tool is made of hard steel and helps earth scientists break and split rocks.
 It is also known as rock pick or geological pick.
 Because most outcropping rock formations have faced extreme weathering and exposure to debris, their surfaces aren’t easy to study mineralogy and composition.
 Thus, a rock hammer assists geology students to break off a fresh surface of a rock, for sampling and analysis back at the lab.